silverdonkey/k8s-spring-boot-graceful-shutdown/README.md

 Do these steps with both containers
 - "docker run -d -p 8080:8080 k8s-spring-boot-app-graceful:1.0.0"
-- Security considerations:
-  - Start the container with RO option and /tmp dir:
+- To start the container securely pass these params **--read-only --tmpfs /tmp**:
-  - "docker run -d -p 8080:8080 **--read-only --tmpfs /tmp** k8s-spring-boot-app-graceful:1.0.0"
+  - "docker run -d -p 8080:8080 --read-only --tmpfs /tmp k8s-spring-boot-app-graceful:1.0.0"
    - optional (if in Dockerfile not set): "--user $(id -u):$(id -g)"
+- Go to your Browser and open http://localhost:8080/entity/all
 - "docker ps -a"
-- Go to your Browser and open http://localhost:8080/entity/all
 - "docker logs < container-id >"
 - "docker stop < container-id >"
+- Check the status of the stopped container.

 When finished with the demo:
 - "docker system prune"